 I’ve read countless tales about and by running legends, from Kenny Moore’s accounts of Bill Bowermen’s “Men of Oregon” and Steve Prefontaine’s gutsy, record-setting runs, to 1968 Boston winner Amby Burfoot’s methodical training and years of eloquent writing on the sport, to Frank Shorter’s famous Olympic marathon victory in 1972 sparking the Running Boom of the 1970s, to Bill Rodgers’ three straight victories in the Boston Marathon, to the unforgettable “Duel in the Sun” between Alberto Salazar and Dick Beardsley in the 1982.
 I’ve drawn so much inspiration from these stories and have found myself both in awe of and in many ways relating to the runners they’re about.
 It wasn’t until a friend asked for some inspirational book recommendations that it dawned on me that these were all stories about men.

-Earlier this year, I learned about the publication of a revised edition of Marathon Woman: Running the Race to Revolutionize Women’s Sports by marathoner, sports commentator, and author, Kathrine Switzer.
-I was fortunate enough to be sent a copy for review.
+Earlier this year, I was sent a copy of a revised edition of Marathon Woman: Running the Race to Revolutionize Women’s Sports by marathoner, sports commentator, and author, Kathrine Switzer.
 I knew a bit about Kathrine’s story, namely the famous incident in which race official Jock Semple attempted to bulldoze Switzer off the Boston Marathon course in 1967.
 He was unsuccessful, as Switzer’s boyfriend, a nationally-ranked hammer thrower, shoved Semple to the ground.
 Switzer went on to become the first-ever woman to finish the Boston Marathon with a numbered entry.

 What I didn’t know was anything about Kathrine’s story leading up to that moment.
 When she began running, it was at her father’s suggestion in order to get in shape for her school’s field hockey team.
 She relished in being fit and enjoyed the success it brought her on the field, plus she found herself going from being a skinny kid to a strong, athletic woman.
 She had few female role models to look up to and was instead captivated by photos of the statue of Diana the Huntress as she was both athletic and feminine, just like Switzer.